 PIL has experienced a few accidents at sea, including a 2014 incident in which its ship, the Kota Duta, collided with another vessel in waters off of Japan.

-The cause seemed to be some kind of human error as the master of each ship communicated to each other and agreed to a maneuver that would prevent a collision but didn’t follow through.
+The cause seemed to be some kind of human error, as the masters of each ship communicated with each other and agreed to a maneuver that would prevent a collision but didn’t follow through.

 Later investigations found that PIL crew members did not act correctly in the incident and likely needed better training.